rjruigrok/HackingScience/README.md

 ## Future work
 * The synchronization between the web-interface and web-server can be improved.
 A small change in the Python code requires a server restart and all progress in the web-interface is lost.
 It would be a nice feature to save the state in some database and make the web-interface interact with this database.
 * Keyword similarity can be improved, by combining related keywords into one (like peer to peer', 'peer 2 peer', 'p2p', 'peer-to-peer', which are all the same).
+* Extract all pictures from source papers and make them available for inclusion in the final paper.